-I want love to so establish your hearts that you live an unblamable holy life, knowing that some day before God the judge at the coming of Jesus when He takes us to the Bema Seat, time of rewards, you might be without blame.
+I want love to so establish your hearts that you live an unblamable, holy life, in order that someday before God the judge at the coming of Jesus when He takes us to the bema seat time of rewards, you might be without blame.

 What does the pastor want in his prayer?
 He wants to pray that God in His great grace would give His people a purifying hope.
 But it extends beyond his own congregation.
 Look at the end of verse 13, "With all His saints."
-It doesn't say, I don't think it's best, there's lots of ways to translate this, a very difficult word order here, but some would say he means, "At the coming of our Lord Jesus with all His saints."
+It doesn't say, I don't think it's best, there are lots of ways to translate this, a very difficult word order here.
+But some would say he means, "At the coming of our Lord Jesus with all His saints."
 But I would take it that what the verse is saying is, connecting all His saints not with the Lord Jesus but with the Thessalonians.

-In other words, my prayer is that God will establish your hearts unblamable in holiness with all his saints.
+In other words, my prayer is that God will establish your hearts unblamable in holiness with all His saints.
+In other words, this is my prayer for all the saints.
 That seems to be the one that fits best, although it is possible here that it simply means at the coming of our Lord Jesus when He gathers all His saints.
 But either way, it is Paul's desire for believers to be pure at the coming of the Lord Jesus in the future glory, and that should motivate us now.

 What does God's pastor want from his people?
-A perfecting faith, a prospering love, a purifying hope.
+A perfecting faith, a prospering love, and a purifying hope.
 That's really it.
 That's what we pray for.
 And I'll tell you, folks, it's an unending prayer, conscious and unconscious, waking and sleeping.
-You go to bed with it on your lips, as it were, you wake up with it on your heart.
-Faith, hope, love...my prayer for you.
+You go to bed with it on your lips, as it were, and you wake up with it on your heart.
+Faith, hope, love; my prayer for you.